The best Xbox headsets in 2024

 Reasons to avoid

-The Astro A20 Wireless Gen 2 is one of the best Xbox headsets, albeit only if you buy the Xbox version specifically.
-There’s also a PlayStation model that won’t work with Xbox consoles, unless you buy a special adapter.
-However, provided you do pick up the Xbox version — identifiable by its green color accents — you can be sure that you picked a fine headset.
+The Astro A20 Wireless Gen 2 ($120) is one of the best, more reasonably priced Xbox headsets you can currently find.
+Albeit only if you buy the Xbox version, specifically.
+There’s also a PlayStation model that won’t work with Microsoft consoles, unless you pick up a special adapter.
+However, provided you do purchase the Xbox edition — identifiable by its green color accents — I can assure you this is a fine headset.

-Sound quality is high across a range of game genres, and if you want to adjust the soundscape, there’s an equalization mode switch on the right earcup that switches among three different sound modes.
-And it’s worth reiterating just how comfortable the A20 Gaming Headset Gen 2 is.
-Even with those odd-looking square ear cushions and angular headrest, it’s easy to wear for long sessions.
+Audio quality is high across a range of game genres, and if you want to adjust the soundscape, there’s an equalization mode switch on the right earcup that allows you to flip switches between three different sound modes.
+It’s also worth reiterating just how comfortable the A20 Gaming Headset Gen 2 is: the short answer is “pretty damn comfy”.
+Even with those perhaps divisive square ear cushions, these cans prove to be easy to wear for prolonged Xbox Series X/S gaming sessions.

 Read our full Astro A20 Gaming Headset Gen 2 review.